Szafter12/Blog-api-laravel/README.md

 # Blog API

-This is a simple Blog API built with Laravel, providing endpoints to manage blog posts.
+This is a simple Blog API built with Laravel for practise, providing endpoints to manage blog posts.
 The API allows you to perform CRUD (Create, Read, Update, Delete) operations on blog posts.

 ## API Documentation